Riser floating snatch deadlift, No-touch snatch deadlift on riser

-The floating snatch deadlift on riser is a variation of the floating snatch deadlift that allows full range of motion.
+The floating snatch deadlift on riser is identical to the floating snatch deadlift

 The tempo should be controlled in this movement, particularly during the eccentric portion.
 Because the primary purpose is to build postural strength and balance, using a more controlled tempo is more effective by allowing the lifter to make adjustments as necessary to maintain the proper position and balance and train it as intended.
 Riser height can be anywhere from 1”-4”.
 If the riser is being used only to allow full depth starting position, the height is unimportant; if the riser is being used to further strengthen the pull from the floor during the first rep, a higher riser may be appropriate.